simondate/adapt-lottie/README.md

 ## Accessibility

-- Remember to include an **alt** attribute for the fallback image.
+- Remember to include an **alt** attribute for both the fallback image and the animation itself.
 - The animation's **alt** attribute is intended to be a short title.
-If used for instructional, the course content should describe the animation in adjacent text.
+If the animation is used for instructional purposes, the course content should describe the animation in adjacent text.
 - If the course content cannot describe the animation, the **description** attribute should be supplied with a complete description of the animation.